simshadows/discord-mentionbot/README.md

 # Running the bot

+1. Go into `mentionbot.py` and change `BOTOWNER_ID` to your own ID.
-1. Run `mentionbot.py` once (inside the `mentionbot` directory).
+2. Run `mentionbot.py` once (inside the `mentionbot` directory).
 A file named `login_details` should appear.
-2. Open `login_details` and replace `USERNAME` and `PASSWORD` with your bot's username and password.
+3. Open `login_details` and replace `USERNAME` and `PASSWORD` with your bot's username and password.
 (Make sure the file only contains those two lines of text and no other lines.)
-3. Run `mentionbot.py` again.
+4. Run `mentionbot.py` again.
 Your bot should be running now.

 The behaviour of the bot when joining a server *while the bot is running* is currently undefined.
-Please make sure your bot account is already in the servers it must manage before launching.
-When joining servers, please shut down the bot first, then join the server and relaunch the bot.
+Please make sure your bot account is already in the servers it must manage before launching, and restart the bot on server joins.
+Depending on the modules, getting kicked from a server may also cause issues.

 Every time the bot starts running, it will take a bit of time to locally cache messages.
 For bigger servers (or bots running on many servers), running this the first time will take a considerable amount of time, and until caching is complete, messages are not processed as commands.

+This bot is configured to kill itself when it encounters an unhandled exception.

 Some modules will need some additional setting up in order to work.